aws-samples/sample-cre-pricefeeds-por/docs/README.md

 Configure and run the CRE workflow to fetch data from AWS and update smart contracts on Ethereum Sepolia.
 See [CRE Workflow README](../aws-oracle-cre/README.md) for complete setup instructions, including smart contract deployment and configuration.

 > **Note:** CRE is also available in TypeScript.
 For TypeScript implementation details, refer to the [CRE documentation](https://docs.chain.link/cre).

-## Use Cases

-- Price feeds for DeFi protocols
-- Proof of reserves monitoring for stablecoins/wrapped assets
-- Custom oracle data feeds with AWS scalability

 ## Documentation